Can GDS Holdings Limited (GDS) Remain Competitive?

-GDS Holdings Limited (NASDAQ:GDS) went down by -7.99% from its latest closing price compared to the recent 1-year high of $116.76.
-The company’s stock price has collected 1.77% of gains in the last five trading sessions.
+GDS Holdings Limited (NASDAQ:GDS) went up by 5.66% from its latest closing price compared to the recent 1-year high of $116.76.
+The company’s stock price has collected -7.92% of loss in the last five trading sessions.
 Press Release reported on 11/30/21 that GDS Releases Inaugural ESG Report and Sets Carbon Neutral Target

 Is It Worth Investing in GDS Holdings Limited (NASDAQ :GDS) Right Now?